inalogy/ad-password-agent/README.md

-# midPoint Active Directory live password agent.
+# midPoint Active Directory password agent.

 ## Functional description

-This ~~application~~ is built on top of the PoC from listens to AD password change requests using the filter and synchronizes the changes with midPoint using a Secure Persistent Queue.
+midpoint Active Directory agent consists from two basic parts - AD password filter used for intercepting password being changed and midPoint updating service pushing intercepted password to midPoint IDM using Rest interface.
+In case of no availability of IDM Rest interface the intercepted information is encrypted and stored localy on domain controller for retry.
+Encryption is using private key of DC running on.
+Password agent has to be installed on all domain DC in target domain.

 ## Components

 - ADPasswordFilter.dll
-- ADPasswordAgent.exe
 - MidPointUpdatingService.exe

 #Installation

 ## Preffered method - compiled installer

-1. Download Installer.msi from https://ibacz.visualstudio.com/d7a8eb7c-6cf3-440e-b57b-1587940d5545/_apis/git/repositories/050b31ad-b4e1-4271-a4e3-54e1b35f8a29/items?path=%2FDist%2FInstaller.msi&versionDescriptor%5BversionOptions%5D=0&versionDescriptor%5BversionType%5D=0&versionDescriptor%5Bversion%5D=master&resolveLfs=true&%24format=octetStream&api-version=5.0&download=true
+1. Download Installer.msi and acompaning cmd files from link
-2. Copy Installer.msi file to the target Domain Controller
+2. Copy Installer.msi file and supplied cmd files to the target Domain Controller
-3. On the target Domain Comtroller run CMD window as Administrator (elevated prividledges mode)
+3. On the target Domain Comtroller run install.CMD (it start msi in elevated prividledges mode)
-4. In the CMD window CD to the folder, where you have copied the Installer.msi
-5. Type Installer.msi and press Enter
-6. Follow the installer GUI instructructions
+4. Follow the installer GUI instructructions

 ## Code compilation and instalation